 According to research published in Clinical, Cosmetic and Investigational Dermatology, a small percentage of long-term patients develop antibodies to the botulinum toxin molecule.
 In theory, Xeomin may reduce the risk of antibody formation, although this has yet to be proven in clinical studies.

 - Fewer complexing proteins: As noted, the main difference between Xeomin and Botox is that Xeomin doesn’t contain as many complexing proteins as Botox.
 This means a patient can theoretically use Xeomin for long-term treatment without worrying about building a resistance to the botulinum toxin.

 - Cost: Xeomin is slightly cheaper than Botox, making it a potentially better option for those on a budget.

 - Easier distribution: Unlike Botox, Xeomin does not require refrigeration.
 This makes things a bit easier for providers, but has little impact on patients.

 See this guide for more information on the differences between Xeomin and Botox.

 It might not be as well-known as other injectable products, but Xeomin is proving to be an effective option for temporarily reducing the appearance of facial wrinkles.
 Xeomin’s primary difference lies in its special purification process, which results in a purer form of the product’s active ingredient, botulinum toxin.
 This makes it a good option for long-term patients, as there is less risk of the body developing a resistance to the product.

 Find a Xeomin Provider near You

 With its competitive prices and pure botulinum toxin formulation, Xeomin is an excellent option for anyone seeking an effective BOTOX alternative.
-To ensure the best possible results, it is important to use the services of an experienced cosmetic professional.
+To ensure the best possible results, it is important to Use the services of our medical review team .